schemar/dotfiles/README.md

 ### i3

-Installation is based on Fedora i3 spin and replaces i3 with i3-gaps.
+Installation is based on Fedora i3 spin with i3 replaced with i3-gaps.

 See the i3 config for all keybindings.
 Most relevant: